elsampsa/valkka-core/README.md

 We're currently at alpha

-### Latest version is 0.14.1
+### Latest version is 0.15.0
+- A nasty memory overflow in the shared memory server / client part fixed
+- Added eventfd to the shared mem server / client API.
+Now several streams can be multiplexed with select at client side
+- Sharing streams between python processes only implemented
+- Forgot to call sem_unlink for shared mem semaphores, so they started to cumulate at /dev/shm.
+That's now fixed

+### Older versions

+0.14.1
 - Minor changes to valkkafs

-### Older versions
 0.14.0
 - Muxing part progressing (but not yet functional)
 - python API 2 level updates